I will skip trying to be an Analysia tester, mainly because of the lack of information it offers for its testers.

 Be sure to complete your profile by providing accurate and updated information.
 Companies will use your information as a basis for their selection of testers.

 You will receive $10 for every test.
 It sends payments through PayPal so this should tell you that another requirement is to have a PayPal account.
 There is no information about when you could get your payment, unlike at Userfeel where you can read that it may take a week to receive the payment for completed test assignments.

 A 10-15 minutes test will pay you $10.
 On a positive note, Analysia is at least honest with people who want to apply as a usability tester.
 It says that one cannot expect to do a test per day because of some factors like demographics and the number of clients availing services from Analysia.
 Once you get an email about a test opportunity, you need to dedicate up to 15 minutes to accomplish your testing task.

 Flexible time might be the only perk you could get from Analysia.
 Interestingly, if you scroll your cursor down to the bottom of the website, you will see a link for its Referral Program.
 Analysia will allegedly give you links and images that you can place on your own website, as you would if you were an affiliate marketer.
 If your website visitors head over to Analysia to place an order or register to become a tester, you could receive some rewards.

-However, if you click on the links at this Referral Program page, you would only get yourself into a dead end.
-These links would either send you to the Solutions page, Tester Registration Page or Contact page of Analysia.
+However, if you click on the links on this Referral Program page, you would only get yourself into a dead end.
+These links would either send you to the Solutions page, Tester Registration Page, or Contact page of Analysia.
 The contact page seems working, so send a message for your inquiries.
 I tried sending a message, but as of writing this article, Analysia has not yet sent any response.

 Saying that I could earn $10 for a 10-15 minutes test is not enough information to rely on.
 Its website seems poorly designed and outdated.
 There are other more reliable platforms I will prefer to join instead of Analysia.